floofydoug/doug/content/blog/hello-2023/index.md

 description: "Adjusting to Austin, TX"
 ---

-I wrote a resolution for the past two years on a different computer, but I think I forgot to commit them onto github.
+I wrote a resolution for the past two years on a different computer, but I would deploy them without committing and now I've lost the posts.
+They are somewhere on a different laptop.

-I was able to find a backup from when I first created the blog with Gatsby version2, but I had to upgrade everything that has changed in the past 3 years to version 5 of Gatsby... and I ended up overhauling the whole blog.
+I was able to find a backup from when I first created the blog with Gatsby version2, but I had to upgrade everything that has changed in the past 3 years to version 5 of Gatsby... and I ended up overhauling the whole blog and hosting it on Gatsby Cloud instead of Github pages.
+So now, we get pictures!

 ## January
 This was a crazy time.
 Sami and I had just signed our lease in Austin, Texas and I was coming back from a wedding in Tampa and flew straight to Colorado for a week-long snowboarding trip at Copper Mountain.